Increasing Insurance Coverage2022-02-10T12:54:03-08:00

 Uninsured – For a Year or More

 In 2009 (baseline year), 11.3% of Californians (adults, adolescents and children combined) were without health insurance for a year or more.
-The most recent data available show 5.7% (2019).
-We hope to reach a target of 4.0% or lower by 2022.
+The current value in 2019 was 5.7%.
+The updated 2034 target is to be determined (TBD).

 More Data about Uninsured – For a Year or More